datawire/teletun/README.md

    don't need to muck with promiscuous mode or munging IPs or anything.

+## How is this different than sshuttle/teleproxy

+ - TeleTUN is a for-realsies VPN.  sshuttle (and teleproxy, which mimics it) isn't a real VPN.
+Avery Pennarun, the author of sshuttle is very careful to never say it's a VPN, it's a new category of thing that does VPN-ish things.
+I'd say it's a "really weird userspace firewall, that acts like a VPN".

+## How is this different than other VPN softwares?

+ - With a typical VPN, connecting to the VPN adds the client host to the network.
+ - With TeleTUN, Connecting to the VPN does NOT add the client as a host to the cluster network.
+Instead, it effectively replaces the server on the cluster network.
+   * This means that the client and the server cannot talk to eachother via the cluster network, because they are the *same* IP address on the cluster network.
+This is why the server is a 2-pod pair; one pod that the client can talk to, and the other pod that the client "replaces".
+   * This is because we want Kubernetes (not the VPN server) to be responsible for adding hosts to the cluster network.

 ## Known problems (things that should be fixed):

  - Uses `socat` to accomplish DTLS, instead of binding to OpenSSL